Bad Debt Accounting in France 2026: Provisions, Write-Offs and VAT Recovery

 The Under-Estimated Risk: VAT Recovery Prescription#

 Many directors believe they can recover VAT on a bad debt "when they get around to it."
-The recovery window is limited — in principle 12 months from the triggering event (to be confirmed).
+The recovery window closes on 31 December of the second year following the year of the court decision (BOI-TVA-DED-40-10-20, § 130).
 Beyond this, the administration can refuse the correction.
 A rigorous process for tracking disputed receivables — with an alert triggered on receipt of the court closing order — is essential to preserve this right.

 Insolvency Proceedings: Treatment by Stage#